Counting quadrant walks via Tutte's invariant method: Differential algebraicity

 where the periods $\om_1$ and $\om_3$ are given by~\eqref{eq:expression_periods} and the first argument of $\wp$ is \beq \cZ(y;t)=-\frac{\omega_1(t)+\omega_2(t)}{2}+\wp_{1,2}^{-1}(f(y;t)). \eeq We will argue by composition of DA functions.
 We have already proved in the previous subsection that $\wp$ is DA in its three arguments.
 Our next objective will be to prove that $\om_1$ and $\om_3$ are DA in $t$ (and in fact D-finite, see Lemma~\ref{lem:omega-DF}).
 We will then proceed with the bivariate function $\cZ$, which is also D-finite (Lemma~\ref{lem:Z-DF}).

-As a very first step, we consider the branch points $x_\ell$. \begin{Lemma} The functions $x_1, x_2, x_3$ and $x_4$ (when it is finite) are algebraic functions of $t$.
+As a very first step, we consider the branch points $x_\ell$ of $Y_{0,1}$, and the branch points $y_\ell$ of $X_{0,1}$. \begin{Lemma} The functions $x_1, x_2, x_3$ are algebraic functions of $t$, and so is $x_4$ when it is finite.
 They are analytic and distinct in a neighborhood of the interval $(0,1/\vert\cS\vert)$.

 The same holds for the branch points $y_\ell$. \end{Lemma} \begin{proof} The $x_i$'s are the roots of $d(x)=b(x)^2-4a(x)c(x)$.
 This is a cubic or quartic polynomial in $x$, with coefficients in $\qs[t]$.
 Its discriminant does not vanish in $(0,1/\vert\cS\vert)$ since the $x_i$'s are distinct on this interval (see Lemma~\ref{lem:branch_points}).
 Its dominant coefficient is easily checked to be $c\,t^2$, for some $c\not=0$.
 Since the singularities of algebraic functions are found among the roots of the discriminant and of the dominant coefficient, we conclude that the $x_i$'s are non-singular on $(0,1/\vert\cS\vert)$, and thus (since their singularities are isolated) in a complex neighborhood of this segment. \end{proof}